isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Whitebox GAT](http://www.uoguelph.ca/~hydrogeo/Whitebox/) - This is a really interesting project being developed at the University of Geulph.
 It operates under the "Open Access Software" principle, which purports to be one step beyong even Open Source, in the sense that the project must *actively encourage* examination of the source code.
 Beyond that, it looks to be a very powerful cross-platform GIS suite under active development.
 I've downloaded it, and wil be testing it out.
 Note that it does require the latest Java JRE.
 [Linux, Mac, Windows]

 #### Structure from Motion Analysis
+- [OpenDroneMap](http://opendronemap.github.io/odm/) - ODM has rapidly become the ultimate all-in-one tool to make 3D-point clouds, rectified aerial photomosaics, and DEM's from aerial imagery.
+It is a full SfM pipeline, and then some.
+It can be installed as a scriptable commandline tool in Linux or on Windows/Mac via Docker, but the recent [WebODM](https://www.webodm.org/) fork is my current recommendation for most people.
+It runs on any platform from your web browser with a really great GUI interface that also lets you view and manipulate the resulting 3D meshes and mosaics.
+This is the only tool I am currently using for all my SfM needs. **Highly Recommended!** [Linux, Mac, Windows]
 - ["PPT" Python Photogrammetry Toolbox](http://184.106.205.13/arcteam/ppt.php) - A bit buggy, but it does work.
 Graphical interface to Bundler and PMVS.
-Probably right now the easiest way to get a 3D point cloud out of your un-ordered photographs of a building, lanscape, or artifact. **Highly recommended.** [Linux, Windows]
+Probably right now the easiest way to get a 3D point cloud out of your un-ordered photographs of a building, landscape, or artifact.
+I have recently had trouble installing this package, and it seems to be unmaintained for the last year or more, so I'm not sure if I can fully recommend it any more.
+[Linux, Windows]
 - [Bundler and MVS/PMVS](http://www.cs.cornell.edu/~snavely/bundler/) - These are the core command-line programs that the PPT is built around, but it is still useful to know how to do it from scratch.
 [Linux, Mac, Windows]
 - [MVE with Open-MVG and MVS-texturing](http://www.gcc.tu-darmstadt.de/home/proj/mve/) - Another set of command-line tools, giving a slightly different approach than the Bundler/PMVS pipeline.
 I've developed scripts to run these as batches, which I'll eventually host here for download.
 [Linux, Mac, Windows]
 - [Regard3D](http://www.regard3d.org/) - This is a new GUI wrapper for Open-MVG, for Windows and Mac only.
 I therefore can't put it through its paces, but it promises to be a great new tool for an easy SfM workflow.
 [Windows, Mac]
-- [OpenDroneMap](http://opendronemap.github.io/odm/) - Still in development, and not fully functional yet, but promises to be the ultimate all-in-one tool to make rectified aerial photomosaics and DEM's from SfM data clouds extracted from those images.
-Has a really great GUI interface.
-[Linux, perhaps Mac and Windows with some work]
 - [MicMac](http://logiciels.ign.fr/?Micmac) - This is a very cool Open-Source project that provides a complete cross-platform SfM pipeline that does NOT rely on Bundler.
 It seems possible to produce georefrenced point clouds as well.
 The site is in the French language, but much of the documentation is in English.
 This project seems to be actively developed.
 There is both a CLI and GUI interface.
 [Linux, Mac, Windows]

 #### Point Cloud Editing and Viewing